 STORY STRUCTURE OF TIMMY TIPTOES

 This story is written in classic mythic structure.
 Timmy leaves home, encounters baddies and goodies, must decipher which is which and eventually returns home slightly changed.
 Beatrix Potter mixes things up a bit by switching the squirrel main character out for a chipmunk, who continues this same linear journey into darkness.
-It is the chipmunk who faces the biggest battle (with the bear).
+It is the chipmunk who faces the biggest big struggle (with the bear).
 Potter’s empathetic character remains safe.

 Timmy Tiptoes starts out with a remarkably hygge vibe — life is good for this young married couple, living in a utopian woodland with plenty of food and meditative days out collecting food for winter.